Flow-IPC 1.0.2

 One tip: EPOLLONESHOT may be quite useful: It means you can limit your code to just doing epoll_ctl(...ADD) without requiring the counterpart epoll_ctl(...DEL) once the event does fire.
 (EPOLLET may be usable to decrease the number of epoll-ctl calls needed further, but as of this writing we haven't investigated this sufficiently to make a statement.)

 However EPOLLONESHOT pertains to the entire descriptor, not one specific waited-on event (read or write).
 Therefore this optimization is helpful only if .events is being set to EPOLLIN or EPOLLOUT – not EPOLLIN | EPOLLOUT.
 Be careful.
+That said, it should be possible to use dup() to clone the descriptor in question; then use the original for (e.g.) EPOLLIN exclusively and the clone for EPOLLOUT exclusively resulting in a clean solution.

 Integrating with boost.asio

-Suppose your application is using boost.asio (possibly with flow.async to manage threads), with a flow::util::Task_engine::run() comprising the event loop, in proactor pattern fashion.
+Suppose your application is using boost.asio (possibly with flow.async to manage threads), with a flow::util::Task_engine::run() embodying the event loop, in proactor pattern fashion.
 (We would recommend just that, preferring it to an old-school reactor-pattern via [e]poll*() directly.)
 Your loop is asynchronously expressed, but you can still use the sync_io pattern to graft Flow-IPC operations into it, so that they are invoked synchronously, when you want, in the exact thread you want.
 In fact, doing so is significantly simpler than integrating with a reactor-style [e]poll*().
 That is because, conceptually, each Event_wait_func invocation is essentially expressing the following boost.asio operation:

 some_low_level_transport.async_wait(wait_write, // (or `wait_read`.)